Chihuahua City: Sports

 The city is home of the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional, or National Professional Basketball League of Mexico.
 The city formerly had a baseball franchise in the Mexican League (AAA), also known as the Dorados.

-On May 15 & 16, 2010 the city also hosted the 24th IAAF World Race Walking Cup with $122,500 in prize money awarded in the team and individual competitions to the world's fastest walkers at distances ranging from 20 to 50 km, plus a 10 km race for juniors, aged 16 to 19 years of age.
+On May 15 and 16, 2010 the city also hosted the 24th IAAF World Race Walking Cup with $122,500 in prize money awarded in the team and individual competitions to the world's fastest walkers at distances ranging from 20 to 50 km, plus a 10 km race for juniors, aged 16 to 19 years of age.

 In 2019, the team Caudillos de Chihuahua was founded to play in the New American Football League of Mexico named Fútbol Americano de México.
 The team plays in the Olympic Stadium of Chihuahua.

 The city also hosts the Chihuahua Savage, a team in the United States-based Major Arena Soccer League.
 The team was founded in 2019 and originally played in the minor league Major Arena Soccer League 2.